 McLean Hospital 115 Mill Street Belmont, MA 02478

-3East specializes in intensive dialectical behavior therapy (DBT), a cognitive-behavioral treatment approach that emphasizes the development of four skill sets: mindfulness, interpersonal effectiveness, emotion regulation and distress tolerance.
-DBT has been clinically tested and proven to be effective in adolescents and adults with borderline personality disorder and emerging borderline personality disorder.
+The programs specialize in intensive dialectical behavior therapy (DBT)—a cognitive-behavioral treatment approach that emphasizes the development of four skill sets: mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
+An evidence-based therapy, DBT has been clinically proven to be effective in adolescents and adults with borderline and related personality disorders, along with other co-occurring disorders.

-Patients receive a thorough evaluation by a highly specialized clinician in consultation with the 3East medical director.
-The evaluation may entail discussion of both short- and long-term medication treatment options; preferred therapy modalities; family interventions; transitional care planning; and educational recommendations.
+Upon admission to each program, patients receive a thorough evaluation by a highly specialized clinician in consultation with the program medical director.
+The evaluation may entail discussion of both short- and long-term medication treatment options, preferred therapy modalities, family interventions, transitional care planning, and educational recommendations.

 If needed, additional specialty consultations are available for eating disorders, neurology, trauma, educational testing, and attention deficit disorder (ADD/ADHD).
 Following the initial consultations, a multidisciplinary team of clinicians and clinical support staff works to identify issues that may support or reinforce a patient’s unhealthy behaviors, factors that may get in the way of more healthy and adaptive behaviors, and consider the individual’s history, personal circumstances, and diagnoses to develop a customized treatment plan for long-term growth.

 Components of each program include mindfulness practice, classroom-based DBT skills groups, individual DBT, group therapy, skills coaching, and guidance for parents.
 At the residential level of care, we also provide case management, medication evaluation and management, milieu therapy, and recreational therapies including yoga, art, music groups, and additional services for parents.